-Referring to the main objective of this work, the enhanced syntactic robustness and usability of digitally signed documents in order to lead to higher usage in e-commerce, it may be assumed that:
+Towards our objective which is the enhanced syntactic robustness and simplicity of digitally signed documents, leading to higher pervasiveness, we may now assume that:

-- 1. The higher the score of qualitative characteristics measured, the higher the objectivity of the transformation procedure and the most straightforward is the representation of signed data, thus resulting in less false positives. - 2.
-The lower the informativeness of a document type, the lesser the redundant symbols and the simpler the syntax, thus resulting in less false negatives and false positives.
+- 1. The higher is the score of qualitative characteristics measured, the higher is the objectivity of the transformation procedure and the most straightforward is the representation of signed data, thus resulting to less false positives. - 2.
+The lower is the informativeness of a document type, the less are the redundant symbols and the simpler is the syntax, thus resulting to less false negatives and false positives.

-Clearly, the syntaxes in the lower-right quarter of the chart (Figure 3) are most suitable for digitally signed messages in e-commerce.
+Clearly, the syntaxes in the lower-right quarter of the chart (Figure 3) are most suitable for digitally signed documents in pervasive environments.
 Excluding plain-text documents, which have no formatting capabilities, bitmap images and markup languages (XML and HTML) proved to be the simplest, more reliable and easier to transform syntaxes for digitally signed documents.
-As a result, we believe that the usability and the acceptance of digitally signed documents will grow, leading to their enhanced usage in e-commerce applications.
+As a result, the usability and the acceptance of digitally signed documents will grow, leading to their enhanced pervasiveness [17].